ese5160/final-project-a07g-a14g-t05-fusion-maverick/A07G_README.md

     * SR05 - actuartor execution.
         - the corresponding actuator(determined by the pre-defined gestures) will response to the magic wand instruction, execute the command and send feedback to the cloud to actiavte the vibration motor on the wand;<br>
-            * state LED: keep off while no command, turned on when received the command and turned off when the tasks are successfully executed.
+            * state LED(configued as a a digital output): keep off while no command, turned on when received the command and turned off when the tasks are successfully executed.
-            * motor:
+            * motor(drived by DRV8874 motor driver, configued as several digital I/Os):
                 * activation: clockwise circle drawn by the wand;
                 * brake: anticlockwise circle drawn by the wand;
                 * accelerate: wand swipes up;
                 * decelerate: wand swipes down.
-            * LCD:
+            * LCD(configued as a SPI(SERCOM0) + several digital I/Os):
                 * mode 1: visulization of motor motion state:
                     * motor accelerates: volume up animation;
                     * motor decelerates: volume down animation.